cauldronpumpkin/Public_Municipality_App/README.md

 # Test The App

-The app_debug apk is in app/build/outputs/apk/debug.
+The app_debug.apk is in app/build/outputs/apk/debug.